oleksii-burdeniuk/Typescript-drag-drop/README.md

-this is traning project with uses typescript
+this is training project with uses typescript